 Gifted students tend to be frustrated by a slow pace of instruction and may feel out-of-step with their age and grade peers both academically and socially.
 There is a significant lost opportunity when a student is curious and eager to learn new things, yet is held back from doing so.
 Under-challenged students may ultimately act up to get attention or "check out" by disengaging from schoolwork.
 They need to be understood and supported.

-When a bright student is not achieving as expected there may well be a learning disability or difficulty in the way acting as an impediment to learning.
-Tasking them to “try harder” doesn't usually help as they would do better if they could.
+When a bright student is not achieving there may be a learning disability or difficulty acting as an impediment to learning.
+Tasking them to “try harder” doesn't help.
 Such students may develop a weak self-image and believe that no matter how hard they try, they can’t do well at school.
-Whether they have a diagnosable learning disability or "just" a significant, sub-clinical difficulty that negatively impacts learning, these children need help.
+Whether it's a diagnosable learning disability or "just" a significant, sub-clinical difficulty that negatively impacts learning, these children need help.